Do You Need an Audio Interface for Studio Monitors?

 2. Analog recording setup

 In a completely analog setup, audio interfaces are not required as a part of the audio workflow.
-This is because there’s no need to convert sound between analog and digital signals in a fully analog setup.
+This is because there’s no need to convert sound between analog and digital signals in an analog setup.

 Studio monitors would serve the same role in an analog setup as they would in a combined analog-digital setup.
-And they would operate completely without the presence of any audio interfaces.
+And they would operate normally without any audio interfaces.

-In fact, analog recording setups (including studio monitors) were the standard approach many years ago, before computer and digital technology became more available and affordable.
+In fact, analog recording setups (including studio monitors) were the standard approach for many years, before computer and digital technology became widely available and affordable.

 3. Using your computer’s sound card

-As mentioned, most computers include an in-built sound card that can convert sound between analog and digital signals (ADC and DAC).
+As mentioned, most computers include a built-in sound card that can convert sound between analog and digital signals (ADC and DAC).
 But the quality of the output from sound cards is generally inferior to what an audio interface can produce.

-If you’re on a tight budget, however, or if the quality of output from a sound card is acceptable for your purposes, you can avoid the use of an audio interface.
-You can simply plug an instrument or microphone directly into your computer via the computer’s microphone jack, for instance, using an adapter if necessary.
+If you’re on a tight budget, however, or if the quality of output from a sound card is acceptable for your purposes, you can avoid using an audio interface.
+You can simply plug an instrument or microphone directly into your computer via the computer’s microphone jack, using an adapter if necessary.

-In this case, you can include studio monitors in your audio setup and they will work just as expected.
-You can simply pass the output audio signal from your computer to the studio monitors (using appropriate cables, and via any physical processing equipment that you may wish to use).
+In this case, you can include studio monitors in your audio setup and they will work just fine.
+You can simply pass the output audio signal from your computer to the studio monitors (using appropriate cables, amplification if necessary, and via any physical processing equipment that you may wish to use).

 Conclusion